KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Yasu-2.md

 languages: Common, Gnomish
 cr: 16
 spells:
+  - "Yasu-2 is a 16th evel spellcaster.
+Its spellcasting abillity is wisdom (spell save DC 21, +13 to hit with spell attacks).
+It has the following spells prepared and can prepare an additional 22 at the beginning of each adventuring day"
   - Cantrips: Light, Guidance, Toll The Dead, Sacred Flame, Thaumaturgy
-  - 1st level: Burning Hands, Faerie Fire, Gift of Alacrity 1x free/Long Rest, others prepared
+  - 1st level: Burning Hands, Faerie Fire, Gift of Alacrity 1x free/Long Rest
-  - 2nd level: Flame Sphere, Scorching Ray, Misty Step 1x free/Long Rest, others prepared
+  - 2nd level: Flame Sphere, Scorching Ray, Misty Step 1x free/Long Rest
-  - 3rd level: Daylight, Fireball, others prepared
+  - 3rd level: Daylight, Fireball
-  - 4th level: Guardian of Faith, Wall of Fire, others prepared
+  - 4th level: Guardian of Faith, Wall of Fire
-  - 5th level: Flame Strike, Scying, others prepared
+  - 5th level: Flame Strike, Scying
-  - 6th level: others prepared
+  - 6th level: N/A
-  - 7th level: others prepared
+  - 7th level: N/A
-  - 8th level: others prepared
+  - 8th level: N/A
 traits:
   - name: Potent Spellcasting
     desc: You add your Wisdom modifier to the damage you deal with any cleric cantrip.